alexandergall/packet-broker-nixpkgs/README.md

 _current_ release and is marked by a `*` in the "Current" column of the list.

-The "Release" and "Git ID" columns display the [versioning information](#versioning).
+The "Release" and "Git Tag" columns display the [versioning information](#versioning).

 As explained in the section on [kernel support](#kernelSupport), a